Elizabeth Wade White: Personal life

 Late in 1938, White had a nervous breakdown and spent the Christmas season at Ackland and Warner's home in Dorset; she later started a relationship with Ackland.
 In For Sylvia: An Honest Account (1949), Ackland tries to explain her affair with White; the relationship was brief, and Ackland spent the rest of her life with Townsend Warner.

 White was a supporter of John Craske, a painter friend of Ackland.
-For this reason she was in contact with Peter Pears, who was collecting Craske's works, and she donated her papers about the artists to the Aldeburgh Festival Archive.
+For this reason she was in contact with Peter Pears, who was collecting Craske's works, and she donated her papers about the artists to the Aldeburgh Festival Archive (now part of the Britten-Pears Library).

 In 1939 White met Evelyn Virginia Holahan (August 28, 1905 – May 27, 1985) and they later shared an apartment in Greenwich Village.
 Holahan was originally from Rochester, New York, and moved to New York City to work at Benton & Bowles, an advertising agency.
 Holahan's older sister was Elizabeth Holahan, a famous interior decorator with several historical restorations in New York State to her credit; her younger sister was aspiring actress Annie Holahan.
 She met Ackland in Dorset, where Holahan arrived to retrieve her sister, who had followed Llewelyn Powys, British novelist and essayist, and Ackland's neighbor, to England.
 From the correspondence between Holahan and Ackland, it appears that they were having an affair at the time.
 In May 1939 White accompanied Ackland to the New York pier after a visit, and there White met Holahan.
 At the end of 1945, White moved back to Middlebury, living at "The Patch", the house her grandmother, Martha Starkweather Wade, left her.
 Holahan, who would become her life partner, moved in with her.
 At the end of the 1940s, Holahan and White founded "White & Holahan, Books", a rare and used book business they ran from their home.
 In 1985 her companion Holahan died and White continued to live at "The Patch" till her own death.

 In 1950 White was accepted into the B.Litt. program at University of Oxford, even though she did not have an undergraduate degree; she was accepted thanks to the research she had conducted on Anne Bradstreet.
 White graduated in 1953; her thesis, "The Life of Anne Bradstreet: The Tenth Muse", was published in 1971.
 In one of her analyses, White highlights how Bradstreet's poem, The Prologue, is divided into two parts: at the beginning Bradstreet laments her inferiority to male writers, while at the end she asserts her woman's right to express herself.

-White died on December 11, 1994 and is buried at Middlebury Cemetery, Middlebury, together with Evelyn Holahan.
+White died on December 11, 1994, and is buried at Middlebury Cemetery, Middlebury, together with Evelyn Holahan.